NaClhv

 I recommend that you visit Ukraine, and get to know the country and the people for yourself.

 Of course, this must be a conditional recommendation, with the war and all.
 Everything I'm going to say here has an "as of the date of this writing" disclaimer to it, as I cannot predict what will happen with the war.
 The U.S. state department is still giving its highest level of "do not travel" advisory against going to Ukraine.
 And obviously, you should stay far, far away from anywhere near the war, and take all due precautions.
-If you still want to go, you should do your due diligence in looking up the latest information, and resolve to be personally responsible for your own safely.
+If you still want to go, you should do your due diligence in looking up the latest information, and resolve to be personally responsible for your own safety.
 But if you do all that, I believe that you can be quite safe, as I have outlined above for my own trip.

 The logistics for the trip are ludicrously easy.
 Assuming you have an American passport, all you have to do is fly in to Poland and take a bus to Ukraine.
 Lviv is the most obvious destination - and you'll find it to be a beautiful city rich in history and culture.
 Your tourism will support their economy.
 Learning their culture will enrich your own understanding of our world, and the connections that bind us all together.
 And you'll have a great story to tell when you get back home.